wso2-attic/product-cep/modules/distribution/README.txt

 ==================================

 1. Minimum memory - 2 GB
-2. Processor      - Pentium 800MHz or equivalent at minimum
+2. Processor      - Intel Dual-Core 1GHz or equivalent at minimum
 3. Java SE Development Kit 1.6.0_21 or higher
-4. To build WSO2 CEP from the Source distribution, it is necessary that you have JDK 1.6 and Maven 3
+4. To build WSO2 CEP from the Source distribution, it is necessary that you have JDK 1.7 or higher and Maven 3

 For more details see
     http://docs.wso2.org/wiki/display/CEP400/Installation+Prerequisites